Skip to content

 1. pip install -U 'zettelforge>=2.5.0'

-2. (Optional) Install optional extras:
+2. (Optional) Install new extras:

-pip install zettelforge[local-onnx] # ONNX local inference
+pip install 'zettelforge[local-onnx]' # ONNX local inference

-pip install zettelforge[litellm] # LiteLLM cloud provider routing
+pip install 'zettelforge[litellm]' # LiteLLM cloud routing

-pip install zettelforge[local-all] # both local backends
+pip install 'zettelforge[local-all]' # both local backends

-2.1.x → 2.2.x
+2.1.x → 2.2.x (SQLite migration — data migration required)

 Steps